 Material Shrinkage Scale Factor Calculator

-Calculate the slicer scale factor needed to compensate for material shrinkage in 3D printing.
+Calculate the slicer scale factor that compensates for material shrinkage in 3D printing.

-Enter your target dimension and material to get the corrected model scale.
+Enter target dimension and material for the corrected scale.

 Scale Compensation